 - a.
-For the award year that ended during the fiscal year, obtain from the institution its calculation of its award year institutional eligibility ratios of correspondence courses, students enrolled in correspondence courses, and incarcerated and -ability-to-benefit students."
+For the award year that ended during the fiscal year, obtain from the institution its calculation of its award year institutional eligibility ratios of correspondence courses, students enrolled in correspondence courses, and incarcerated and "ability-to-benefit students."
 Ascertain the proper classification and completeness of data and accuracy of the calculations. - b.
 Ascertain the methodologies used to recruit, admit, and enroll students, and award Federal financial aid, e.g., using employees, employment contracts, contracting with third parties or Internet providers, or combinations of these or other methods. - (1) For institutional employees who recruit, admit, and enroll students, and award federal financial aid, evaluate the compensation plans and all forms of compensation to the employees, to ensure that the institution is in compliance with the regulatory requirements. - (2) For contracts with third parties who recruit, admit, and enroll students, and award financial aid for the institution, read the contracts to identify any provisions indicating that third parties were to act in a manner contrary to regulations pertaining to paying commissions, bonuses or other incentive payments.
 Also, review payments made to third parties to determine if payments were made in excess of contractual provisions.
 Determine if excess payments were made to cover commissions, bonuses, or other incentive payments, made by the third-party servicer contrary to the regulations. - c.
-Ascertain from a review of the institution's published satisfactory progress standards that all required elements are included in the standards. - d.
+Ascertain from a review of the institution's published satisfactory progress standards that all required elements are included in the standards and, from the test of students sampled, ensure the students are making satisfactory academic progress, and if not, the regulations are followed. - d.
 Obtain the ECAR that was in effect for the audit period and identify the main campus and any additional locations.
 Ascertain if the institution is offering more than 50 percent of an eligible program at any locations not on the ECAR.
 If so, determine if the institution notified ED of the additional location or submitted an application for approval of the additional location.